ynop/audiomate/docs/documentation/formats.rst

 * DefaultLoader :class:`pingu.corpus.io.DefaultLoader`
 * Broadcast :class:`pingu.corpus.io.BroadcastLoader`

-Furthermore there exist loaders for other formats or for specific datasets:
+Furthermore there exist readers and writers for other formats or specific datasets.

-* Kaldi :class:`pingu.corpus.io.KaldiLoader`
+For a list of available readers and writers check :ref:`io_implementations`.